Broadsign provides many properties and settings you can configure that will impact your whole domain.

 - Security: Here you can specify the password complexity rules for users.

-- User Settings: Here you can specify a few settings for Campaign Wizards, and drag and drop operations.
+- User Settings: Here you can specify a few settings for Campaign Wizards, drag and drop operations, and whether to only allow changing privileges on groups.
+The latter option prevents Users from acquiring new Privileges, leaving the assignment of Privileges to Groups only.

 - Impressions: Here you can change the default number of impressions per hour for the day parts in your display unit.
 For more information, see Day Parts Properties.